onurqnel/MyCSJourney/src/content/posts/Probability.md

 tags: [" Sets", " Random Variables", " Distributions", " Probability Calculus",]
 createdAt: "2025-01-31"
 updatedAt: "2025-02-06"
-description: "Introduction to Probability Theory for Computer Science"
+description: "Introduction to Probability Theory"
 ---

 A **deterministic model** predicts the outcome of an experiment with certainty.